gzodataserver/odataserver/README.md

 Load some test data with the script `./src-sql/init-mysql2.sh`

+Run the extended test suite that depends on the data loaded above:
+`npm run-script test2`

 Generate the documentation: `npm run-script docco`

 dtrace